adbu42/osr_mca/README.md

 # Open Set Recognition using Masked Conditional Autoencoders
 Improves the model from C2AE by replacing the convolutional UNet with Transfomers

-Please create a config.yml file with the key "wandb_api_key" and your WANDB API KEY.
+Please edit the file config.yml according to your environment.
+Please add an api_key.yml with a "wandb_api_key" key to the directory.

 Model for the UNet taken and adapted from https://github.com/milesial/Pytorch-UNet